TalkingQuickly/talkingquickly.github.io/_posts/2021-01-04-tmux-ssh-agent-forwarding-vs-code.md

 ## Use within Docker

-Since `SSH_AUTH_SOCK` is a unix socket is essentially just like any other file and so can be mounted into docker containers and access from these.
+Since `SSH_AUTH_SOCK` is a unix socket it's essentially just like any other file and so can be mounted into docker containers and accessed from these.
 This is useful if you have CLI type docker containers.
 The below shows a very simple `docker-compose.yml` which assuming the above configuration, gives a bash shell with access to the docker hosts ssh agent (which can in turn be forwarded from another host).

 ```yaml
 version: "3"